Introduction

 You’ll receive a confirmation email and tracking ID from our team. - The issue to be reviewed within 7 days

-Our team will assess severity and may reach out for additional information. - Fix or mitigation within 90 days
+Our team will assess severity and may reach out for additional information. - Confidential handling

 Eligibility Criteria